Executive Chef - Vlad Ahmadyarov

 Vlad has grown as a chef in the Southern tradition and his philosophy is to only use the freshest of Gulf ingredients, including hyper local products from the farmers markets and neighboring farms.
 Having grown up near the Caspian Sea, seafood has been a favorite ingredient of his for some time and gravitates towards using caviar, snapper and grouper in his cuisine.

-In his role as executive chef, Vlad is responsible for overseeing the dining operations of Polo Club, Cocktail Bar, The Grill Room, room service and banquets at The Windsor Court Hotel, where the culinary philosophy is to provide guests and diners with “refined Southern” dishes.
+In his role as executive chef, Vlad is responsible for overseeing the dining operations of Polo Club Lounge, The Grill Room, Waterman Poolside Bar, room service and banquets at The Windsor Court Hotel, where the culinary philosophy is to provide guests and diners with “refined Southern” dishes.
 He will also work closely with the mixologist for the property’s Cocktail Bar or creative, craft cocktails incorporating culinary techniques.

 New Orleans has not only opened up culinary opportunities for Vlad, but is also where he met his wife, who is coincidentally from the same city in Russia as Vlad.
 He says his wife and daughter are his biggest fans.